PARENTING DURING COVID-19

 Download the full tip sheet here.

-Visit the Triple P parenting website here.
+Visit the Triple P parenting website, and access the Positive Parenting During COVID-19 special magazine edition, here.

 Professor Sanders said parenting has a crucial role to play in mitigating the potential long-term negative impacts of COVID-19 on children, particularly in relation to mental health.
 While parents and families are juggling multiple demands and major changes to routines, he said parents need to try and stay as calm and as in control as possible to help children come out the other side.